zTBBz/TBB/README.md

 </div>

 Current priority:
-1. Moving main content of MTP and aToI to new version of RogueLibs.
-MTP - 23,91% aToI - 0%.
-(SMaD already finish)
+1. Moving content of MTP and aToI to new version of RogueLibs.
 2. Search pixel-artist for items sprites.
 3. Refactoring RU desc. traits for MTP.
 Search pixel-artist for traits sprites.